 The Penderwicks: A Summer Tale of Four Sisters, Two Rabbits, and a Very Interesting Boy by Jeanne Birdsall.
 This summer the Penderwick sisters have a wonderful surprise: a holiday on the grounds of a beautiful estate called Arundel.
 Soon they are busy discovering the summertime magic of Arundel’s sprawling gardens, treasure-filled attic, tame rabbits, and the cook who makes the best gingerbread in Massachusetts.
 But the best discovery of all is Jeffrey Tifton, son of Arundel’s owner, who quickly proves to be the perfect companion for their adventures.

 You know the feeling you might get if you were, say, the only person who had never seen an episode of “Seinfeld?”
 That’s the feeling I have about the Penderwicks.
 I have not yet met this charming family and it seems like one of the most perfect books for summer.

-The Girl Who Drank The Moon by Kelly Barnhill.
+The Girl Who Drank the Moon (Winner of the 2017 Newbery Medal) by Kelly Barnhill.
 Every year, the people of the Protectorate leave a baby as an offering to the witch who lives in the forest.
 They hope this sacrifice will keep her from terrorizing their town.
 But the witch in the Forest, Xan, is kind.
 She shares her home with a wise Swamp Monster and a Perfectly Tiny Dragon.
 Xan rescues the children and delivers them to welcoming families on the other side of the forest, nourishing the babies with starlight on the journey.

 One year, Xan accidentally feeds a baby moonlight instead of starlight, filling the ordinary child with extraordinary magic.
 Xan decides she must raise this girl, whom she calls Luna, as her own.
 As Luna’s thirteenth birthday approaches, her magic begins to emerge…